Generalized 3x + 1 Mappings : counting cycles: Original Collatz and problems

-\textsl{For the same reasons as for the original Collatz problem, we conclude that there are no cycles other than the five specified.}
+\textsl{For the same reasons as for the original Collatz problem, we conclude that there are possibly no cycles other than the five specified in this paper.
 In the problem $3x + 1$ the cycles are open (for example, the number $4$ end on the cycle $\langle1, 2\rangle$).
-Nevertheless, we cannot conclude that all the numbers other than those belonging to the cycles converge or not to one of five cycles.
+We cannot conclude that all the numbers other than those belonging to the cycles converge or not to one of five cycles}.